reduxjs/react-redux/README.md

 * It needs to be invoked two times.
 First time with its arguments described above, and second time, with the component: `connect(mapStateToProps, mapDispatchToProps, mergeProps)(MyComponent)`.

-* The `mapStateToProps` function takes a single argument of the entire Redux store’s state and returns an object to be passed as props.
+* The `mapStateToProps` function takes the entire Redux store’s state and the "smart" component's props and returns an object to be passed as props.
 It is often called a **selector**.
 Use [reselect](https://github.com/faassen/reselect) to efficiently compose selectors and [compute derived data](http://gaearon.github.io/redux/docs/recipes/ComputingDerivedData.html).

 * **To use `connect()`, the root component of your app must be wrapped into `<Provider>{() => ... }</Provider>` before being rendered.** You may also pass `store` as a prop to the `connect()`ed component, but it's not recommended because it's just too much trouble.
 Only do this for in non-fully-React codebases or to stub store in a unit test.